 You surely know the term “Human Resources”.
 You may even use it.
 I often meet managers who say things like “I don’t have enough resources” or “I have a resource for this project”.
 The problem with this term is that it is wrong and damaging.

 It is wrong on two levels.
 First, it is ethically wrong.
 It verbally reduces a fellow human being to the level of machinery or production materials.
-He or she is no longer a person, but rather a resources to be acquired, used according to its characteristics and discarded once no longer needed or damaged.
+He or she is no longer a person, but rather a resource to be acquired, used according to its characteristics and discarded once it is no longer needed or damaged.
 What kind of relationships are being built by seeing other people like this?
-Would you like to be treated as a “resource”?
+Do you like to be treated as a “resource”?

 And guess what?
 You can do it yourself and see how it works from you.
 Make a conscious decision you won’t use this term for the next 30 days and then check how that influenced your thinking.

 Ever heard of “Happy at Work” twelve question test?
 Here it is.
 First, answer in your mind YES or NO as you read the questions below.

 - Do I know what is expected of me at work?

 - Do I have the materials and equipment I need to do my work right?

 - At work, do I have the opportunity to do what I do best every day?

 - In the last seven days, have I received recognition or praise for doing good work?

 - Does my supervisor, or someone at work, seem to care about me as a person?